HOW TO PREVENT SILVER FROM TARNISHING

 Even when using a jewelry box, it is best to place each piece in a polybag first to protect it from tarnish.

 ✖️For tarnish prevention, minimize your jewelry's exposure to air pollution and smog.
-Air pollution contains sulfur and other chemical substances, quickly tarnishing silver materials.
+Air pollution contains sulfur and other chemical substances, quickly tarnishing jewelry metals.

 If you need to wear sterling silver jewelry during a long car ride, take it off and store it safely in your purse or accessory compartment.
 Car exhaust contains chemicals that speed up the jewelry tarnishing process and oxidize the metals faster.